brunoandreotti/MagicGarden-modMenu/README.md

+#THIS FORK IS FOR STUDY PURPOSES ONLY.
+ITS SOLE PURPOSE IS TO TEST MY PROGRAMMING KNOWLEDGE.
+I KNOW THAT AUTOMATION FUNCTIONS ARE PROHIBITED IN THE GAME MAGIC GARDEN.
+I HAVE NO INTENTION OF DISTRIBUTING THIS TOOL.
 # MagicGarden Mod Menu, first rough cut

 > "It works, I promise."
 This is the very first release of my Magic Garden mod menu.
 It is rough, it is messy, it is absolutely not optimised… but it does what I need for now.